 12. Do you do hallway usability testing?

-Does each of the questions in the test carry equal weight?
+Do the questions carry equal weight?

 Do you care about some points much more than others?
 Question 8, ‘Do programmers have quiet working conditions?’ was one of the most discussed points in 2000 and is a question that generates much debate today.
 Spolsky grants every programmer their own office, with natural light, at each of his three companies.
 This goes against the trend of open plan co-working spaces where some programmers feel the need to wear headphones to block out distractions.
 Too, in 2020 with a considerably higher % of programmers remote working, one person’s home working reality (quiet, physical space, natural light) won’t necessarily be the same as another’s!

-20 years on how valuable is the Joel test?
+How valuable is the Joel test?

 Among RWA’s clients the Joel test is still used and a score is included in company details or job descriptions.
 They probably won’t score a perfect 12 (Microsoft consistently scored 12/12 and in the original Joel on Software blog most software companies were said to run at 2 or 3), but a score of 9 or 10 will give new hires confidence that they are joining a company that strives to build effective software teams.